chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-consistency-mirror.md

 - Normalized resource representation: A unique or otherwise protocol-specific representation that is derived from an HTTP resource.
 The process of normalization is specific to a protocol and the resource in question.
-- Mirror: A HTTP resource that fetches and caches HTTP resources.
+- Mirror: A HTTP server that fetches and caches resources.

 # Mirror Protocol